 A resolution must:

-- Relate to the education, health, safety or welfare of children and youth, or parental education and involvement of parents.
+- Relate to the education, health, safety or welfare of children and youth, or parental education and family engagement.

 - Be in harmony with the purposes and the basic policies of National PTA, as stated in the national bylaws and bylaws of every constituent organization of National PTA.